Education Loan EMI Calculator – Student Loan Calculator India 2026

 💡 8 Smart Tips for Education Loan Borrowers

-1. Apply for Interest Subsidy
+1. Actively Apply for Interest Subsidy

 2. Start Prepaying Early

-3. Choose PSU Banks for Best Rates
+3. Prioritize PSU Banks for Best Rates

-4. Understand Moratorium Impact
+4. Fully Understand Moratorium Impact

 5. Compare Processing Fees